|You can contact us through the Torbay Hospital switchboard on 0300 456 8000 (local rate) or 01803 614567, or via the feedback page on this website.|

 Tel: 01803 654603

-This ward is where women are cared for after they have had their baby and antenatally if admission is needed before a birth for pregnancy problems or induction of labour:
+This ward is where women are cared for during antenatal admissions for pregnancy problems or induction of labour and after they have had their baby.

-If you wish to have a single room, such accommodation may be available at a statutory fee.
-This is limited and the staff may have to move you back to an open ward if the room is needed for a woman on medical grounds.
+We try to allocate our side rooms for women who are undergoing Induction of Labour or who need the room on medical grounds.
+If you wish to have a single room, and if there are rooms available it may be possible at a statutory fee.
+The side rooms are limited and the staff may have to move you back to an open ward if the room is needed.
 For more information, please ask your midwife.

 |Afternoons||2:30pm to 9pm||Father/Partner & Mother's own children|